-- Xoserve will have to undertake a piece of work to adjust Central Systems to take account of the new settlement regime. - Xoserve will be required to undertake a retrospective adjustment for the Correction Period to correct for the current inequitable settlement regime, with quarterly reconciliations run as meter reads are received. - The AUGE will be required to undertake some additional tasks, particularly determining individual LDZ UIG percentages. - A new mechanism will need to be developed to handle any Central System activities that straddle the implementation date of this modification.
+- Xoserve will have to undertake a piece of work to adjust Central Systems to take account of the new settlement regime. - The AUGE will be required to undertake some additional tasks, particularly determining individual LDZ UIG percentages.

+Deleted: <#>Xoserve will be required to undertake a retrospective adjustment for the Correction Period to correct for the current inequitable settlement regime, with quarterly reconciliations run as meter reads are received.